Addteq-Training/java-backend/README.md

 1. Download the attached text file usernames.txt that contains a list of usernames
 2. Create a REST web service in Java that reads this file and  returns a valid JSON response with the list of users in a meaningful format.
 3. For the web service created above, if we append  '/save' to the URI, the web service should persist the data from the file into the database and return a simple text response saying "Saved n usernames", where n is the number of usernames in the file.
 You can either use plain JDBC to save the data, or an ORM tool like Hibernate.
 (Bonus points for using an ORM tool)
-4. Finally create another webservice say getUserNamesFromDB, which when called will retrieve all the usernames stored in the database at a given point of time.
+4. Create another webservice say getUserNamesFromDB, which when called will retrieve all the usernames stored in the database at a given point of time.
+5. Javascript/jQuery related task : Create a simple user interface in HTML that has a button labelled "Get User Names".
+When this button is clicked, it should make an AJAX call to the web service you created in #4 above AND display the usernames in a simple HTML table.
-5. Bonus points: What if we want to search for specific usernames stored in the database?
+6. Bonus points: What if we want to search for specific usernames stored in the database?
 Add a "filter" option to the web service getUserNamesFromDB so that the response only includes usernames that match this filter value.
 For example: If value passed in "filter" is "abc", it should only match usernames that contain "abc".
-6. Share your results using tool like Postman or Curl and push your code into the forked repo
+7. Share your results using tool like Postman or Curl and push your code into the forked repo
-7. Finally send a Pull Request to merge your code into this repo.
+8. Finally send a Pull Request to merge your code into this repo.

 Database
 --------